Pope Francis to get first electric popemobile from U.S. firm Fisker

-BERKELEY, California (Reuters) - Los Angeles-based Fisker Inc plans to supply the first pure electric vehicle for Pope Francis next year, it said on Friday, with features such as a solar roof and carpets made of recycled plastic bottles from the ocean.
+Los Angeles-based Fisker Inc (FSR.N) plans to supply the first pure electric vehicle for Pope Francis next year, it said on Friday, with features such as a solar roof and carpets made of recycled plastic bottles from the ocean.

 Fisker will covert its all-electric Ocean sport utility vehicle for use by the pope, providing a retractable glass cupola and sustainable interior materials, such as the carpets.

-Co-founders Henrik Fisker, formerly a designer for British luxury carmaker Aston Martin, and Dr. Geeta Gupta-Fisker met the head of the Roman Catholic Church in Vatican City, the company said.
+Co-founders Henrik Fisker, formerly a designer for British luxury carmaker Aston Martin (AML.L), and Dr. Geeta Gupta-Fisker met the head of the Roman Catholic Church in Vatican City, the company said.

 "I got inspired reading that Pope Francis is very considerate about the environment and the impact of climate change for future generations," said Fisker.